manuelstofer/repo/Readme.md

 ## API

-The client API provides following methods:
+The client API provides the following methods:

 - get
 - put